Inspiring Lifelong Success

 It is all different from when I went to school!

-We realise that for some methods will look different to the ones that you were taught as a child and so we have put together a calculation guide for parents to help out.
+We realise that for some methods will look different to the ones that you were taught as a child.
 You will probably find that the methods children are using by the time they leave Sandcross are very similar to those you use yourself.
 If you have any questions on these please feel free to ask us for a demonstration.